MicrosoftDocs/architecture-center/docs/solution-ideas/articles/multilayered-protection-azure-vm-content.md

 - [Azure AD Conditional Access][Azure AD Conditional Access] is a tool that Azure AD uses to control access to resources.
 Conditional Access policies support the [zero trust][Zero Trust] security model.
 In this solution, the policies ensure that only authenticated users get access to Azure resources.

 - [Azure Bastion][Azure Bastion] provides secure and seamless RDP and SSH connectivity to VMs in a network.
-In this solution, Azure Bastion connects users who use an internet browser, such as Microsoft Edge, for HTTPS, or secured traffic on port 443.
+In this solution, Azure Bastion connects users who use Microsoft Edge or another internet browser for HTTPS, or secured traffic on port 443.
 Azure Bastion sets up the RDP connection to the VM.
 RDP and SSH ports aren't exposed to the internet or the user's origin.

   Azure Bastion is optional in this solution.
 By using the RDP protocol, users can connect directly to Azure VMs.
 If you do configure Azure Bastion in an Azure virtual network, set up a separate subnet called `AzureBastionSubnet`.
 Then associate a network security group with that subnet.
 In that group, specify a source for HTTPS traffic such as the user's on-premises IP classless inter-domain routing (CIDR) block.
 By using this configuration, you block connections that don't come from the user's on-premises environment.